Course Offerings

 Global Food Politics: Health Consequences

 Enough food is produced internationally to feed the entire global population, so why do over 795 million people in the world go hungry?
 And why is so much of the food we produce unhealthy, causing chronic illness, malnutrition, and obesity?
 This class examines shifting patterns of food production from the traditional family farm to industrialized agriculture and transnational export chains.
-Students will learn how neoliberal trade policies restructure domestic and global food processing and distribution and why unhealthy food has become a staple of global consumption.
+Students will learn how economic and public policies shape the domestic and global food system and explore the health consequences for patients and communities around the world.

 Environmental Justice